 Q: You’ve tested dozens of medical spas, yoga retreats, detox cures and longevity clinics around the world.
 What have you learned about your own health from all these experiences?

 P.L.: Every stay has been a lesson.
-In Austria, at Mayrlife, I understood the importance of personalized nutrition and the central role of the microbiota.
-In Bali, I experienced the power of breathing and meditation.
-At Chenot Palace, I saw how eating little can restore mental clarity.
+In Austria, at Mayrlife, then at Lanserhof in Germany, I understood the importance of personalized nutrition and the central role of the microbiota.
+In Bali and Thailand, I experienced the power of breathing and meditation.
+At Chenot Palace, I saw how eating little could restore mental clarity…

-And I’d say that the greatest lesson was to understand that health is a permanent construction: it’s cultivated day after day.
-And that the key to longevity is to lead a healthy life, from an early age.
+After visiting all these places and meeting all the best experts in wellness and preventive health, the greatest lesson was to understand that health is a permanent construction: it’s cultivated day after day.
+And that the key to longevity is to lead a healthy life from an early age, with the same pillars recognized by all the experts I met: eating very healthily, sleeping well, exercising and fighting stress… in the end, it’s not that complicated!

 “How it helps me advise my customers”.